Am I eligible for a placement in Belgium?

 - be aged 35 or under on 1 October 2022.

 Will I need a visa?

-From 2021, assistants going to Belgium who do not have an EU passport will have to apply for a visa.
+Assistants going to Belgium who do not have a valid EU passport will have to apply for a visa.

 Once the Annexe 46 has been approved and these documents are ready, you must make an appointment at the visa centre to obtain your visa.
 You do not have to fill out the visa application.